juripero/ryft-server/docs/demo/2017-10-26-user-management.md

 # Demo - user management - October 26, 2017

-This demo covers `/user` API endpoints to manage users.
+This demo covers `/user` API endpoints to manage users:
+- get list of users
+- create new user
+- change existing user
+- delete users

 Note, these REST API endoints are avaialble only for file-based authentication.
 The ryft server configuration file should have `auth-type: file`.